 Suggestions from Barbara Coloroso in Kids are Worth It:

-- Use cool-off times to help the children calm down first; then address the situation by giving each child an opportunity to express his side of the story.
+First, help the children calm down, then address the situation by giving each child an opportunity to express his side of the story.

 - Enter the room where your children are fighting slowly and quietly.